kupuguy/ansible-role-relkit/README.md

 Install [ansible-universe](https://github.com/fclaerho/ansible-universe)
 and run `ansible-universe check` to re-generate this distribution.

-The following files are generated or updated based on the role manifest `meta/main.yml`:
+The following files are generated or updated based on various role assets:
   * tasks/main.yml
   * README.md